Fletchers, Candler, Drinkwater & Still

 PUBLIC HEALTH (COVID-19) / Re-Opening UPDATE / Donations:

-Creek is still operating with essential studio access only, however, our exhibitions are restarting from Tuesday 4th August, along with re-opening the Gallery Kitchen Cafe, Artisan Shop, and some workshops/classes (some can now be found online).
+Our exhibitions and other activities have resumed (from Tuesday 4th August), along with re-opening the Gallery Kitchen Cafe, Artisan Shop, and some workshops/classes.
 Maintaining social distancing with enhanced hygiene measures will minimise the risks, and entry numbers will be limited for some time to come.
 For everyone’s safety we need cooperation on site, within the building artist/residents are advised to not bring more than one person to their studio/workshop at any time, keep at least 1m apart, wash hands / use sanitisers frequently, and stay alert.
 After the 4th August the limit on students attending courses & workshops will be four until further notice.

 Thankfully we received some vital financial support on 24th April, via Swale Borough Council, to help sustain our NFP Arts Facility for a few months, but we still face very challenging times ahead and need your support more than ever.
 Any donations will be gratefully received and will help us cover the anticipated huge shortfall in income from severely reduced footfall and sales for the remainder of 2020 and into 2021.